 Across the room, a sigh, a tear.
 A river of tears dissolves the mountain.
 Drop by drop, without words ~ the mountain disappears silently as emotional energy is transformed into healing Light energy, the kind a human craves, enlightening.

-When Dorothy received the invitation from Italian curator Erika Gravante quoting Oscar Wilde, "one should either be a work of art, or wear a work of art!" ~ she saw her paintings exhibited at Milan Fashion Week 2020 DressME exhibition at MADS Gallery.
+Dorothy received an invitation from MADS Gallery in Milan, Italy quoting Oscar Wilde, "one should either be a work of art, or wear a work of art!" to exhibit her paintings in DressMe 2020.

 Curator Georgia Massari writes "Dorothy Fagan has the extraordinary sensation of embodying the color she is using.
 She interprets art as a way of 'wrapping ourselves in colors the light.'
 This light of which the artist speaks is visible in all her creations; a light that presents a mystical glow only perceptible by the most sensitive soul."